UoMCS/Perentie/doc/users_guide.rst

 * chr -- Convert an ASCII code to a char.
 * sum -- Sum up all arguments, e.g. sum(r1, r2, r3)
 * map, reduce -- Google these for usage.
+* i2b(value, width_bits) -- Return a string of bytes/chars from the given value
+* b2i(value) -- Convert a string of bytes into an integer.

 Misc Features
 -------------